tomotaro1065/nodeclipse/README.md

 ![nodeclipse-logo](nodeclipse-logo-rough.png)

-> [Nodeclipse](http://www.nodeclipse.org/) is [Eclipse](http://www.eclipse.org/) plugin for the [Node.js](http://www.nodejs.org/).
+> [Nodeclipse](http://www.nodeclipse.org/) or [Nodeclipse-1](http://www.tomotaro1065.com/nodeclipse/) is [Eclipse](http://www.eclipse.org/) plugin for the [Node.js](http://www.nodejs.org/).
-The purpose of Nodeclipse is to create an environment in which development of Node is easy for any user from beginner to intermediate user.
+The purpose of Nodeclipse is to create environment in which Node.js development is easy for any user from beginner to professional.
-Development is slow, but ongoing.
-If you would like to help out, please leave a comment stating so in the Nodeclipse forum.

 ## Vision